Original picture book artwork by Anthony Browne is available for purchase from Children's Book Illustration.

 His books have received many distinctions, including the Kate Greenaway Medal in 1983 for Gorilla and again in 1992 for Zoo.
 Gorilla (1983), Alice's Adventure in Wonderland (1988) and Voices in the Park (1998) all won the Kurt Maschler Emil Award.
 In 2000 he received the highest international honour for illustration, the Hans Christian Andersen Award, for his services to children's literature - the first British illustrator ever to win the prize.
 More recently he was Illustrator in Residence at The Tate, from which he produced The Shape Game.

-His work is exhibited widely in exhibitions from London and Paris, the far East, the US and Mexico.
+His work is exhibited widely in exhibitions from London and Paris, the Far East, US and Mexico.